-Many people have nasal polyps and aren’t even aware of it.
+Many people have nasal polyps and aren’t even aware of them.
 These polyps are soft-tissue growths that are painless and hang like teardrops in the lining of the nose or sinuses.
 If your nasal polyps become large, or if there are many clustered together, it can cause nasal congestion and infections, and may even lead to losing your sense of smell.

 Nasal polyps develop due to chronic inflammation, which can occur with sinus infections, allergies, and certain immune system disorders.
-Although nasal polyps can grow as result of chronic sinusitis, it is possible to have chronic sinusitis without nasal polyps.
+Although nasal polyps can grow as a result of chronic sinusitis, it is possible to have chronic sinusitis without nasal polyps.

 How Can I Tell if I Have Nasal Polyps?

 It is unlikely you will see or feel nasal polyps, especially because the polyps lack sensation.
 But large or abundant nasal polyps can lead to the following chronic signs and symptoms:

 - Nasal congestion